Mercy (Muse song): Reception

 Upon the album's release, the song was met with mixed reactions.
 Gigwise's Andrew Trendell praised the song as being "heartfelt" and "a pristine stadium gem".
 In his album review for Consequence of Sound, Collin Brennan, however, was less favourable, criticising that the song's "supposedly trenchant political commentary [is] negated by its almost palpable yearning to be played on commercial rock radio".

 In his review of Drones, NME's Mark Beaumont described the song as "infectious electro-rock".
 Consequence of Sound's Collin Brennan called it an "anthem" reminiscent of "latter-day U2".
 In similar fashion, Gigwise's Andrew Trendell described the song as a "driving and pulsing piano-led arena power-anthem".
 Likening it to the music from the band's fourth album Black Holes And Revelations, he called the song a "close cousin to 'Starlight'[...], albeit with a rejuvenated energy and very forward-looking approach".

 Music video

-The music video was directed by Sing J. Lee and shot in Los Angeles.
-It opens to a clock ticking counting down, and flashing quick glimpses of other scenes, some from the rest of the video, including the main character escaping down a hallway, screaming at the camera and counting calendar days in vivid red lighting, as well as numerous images of a similarly lit flower.
-These brief images repeat throughout the video.
-Shots of the band performing on a large indoor stage with bright, dynamic lighting are spliced throughout between the story scenes.